umer-shehzad/Oqvic-Flood-App/README.md

 - It help users to claim insurance of house suffering from flood.

-- Screenshots of working application available in **public/app-screenshots** folder.
+- Please click to see working application [oqvic-flood-app](https://oqvic-flood.web.app/).